futureversecom/sylo-ethereum-contracts/docs/overview.md

 ## Rewards ###########################################

 Rewards gained from redeeming tickets are held in escrow, and will continue to accumulate until either the Node or a delegated staker withdraws their rewards.
 On redeeming a ticket, a portion of the reward is allocated to the Node itself as direct payment for running the Event Relay service.
 The remaining portion is then split amongst the Node's stakers on a pro-rata basis.
-Unclaimed staking rewards are also automatically reconsidered as part of the Node's total stake.
+Unclaimed staking rewards are also automatically reconsidered as part of the Node's total stake, bringing the Node additional network traffic until that stake is claimed.

 Further detail of the staking rewards are calculated over multiple epochs can be found in the [technical specification](spec.md#reward-calculation-and-cumulative-reward-factor).

 ## Ticket decay with time ###########################################

-To incentivize relays to be delivered as soon as possible, the the mechanism that pays out winning Sylo Tickets is modified, so that the probability of a Ticket winning decreases as the time since the relay request was made increases.
+To incentivize relays to be delivered as soon as possible, the mechanism that pays out winning Sylo Tickets is modified, so that the probability of a Ticket winning decreases as the time since the relay request was made increases.

 The current blockchain block number is included in each Sylo Ticket when the ticket is issued, and signed by the ticket's sender.
 This block number defines the start of the ticket's valid duration, and is used to measure time.
 This trustless measure of elapsed time is then used to modify the ticket's probability of winning, decreasing the ticket's expected value as time goes on.

 This creates a direct incentive for Sylo Nodes to perform relay as soon as possible, to maximise their income from performing the service.
-It similarly incentivises them to invest in throughput and uptime improvements.
+It similarly incentivises them to invest in throughput and uptime improvements, so that they can claim tickets as soon as possible, and earn more from the work that they do.